- Finance & Tech

 |SGE 400/3 BB||40mm |

-In another part of the world, preppers do monthly cleans and practice drills with their gas masks and protective suits as the nuclear or chemical threat to their homeland after heated intimidations by powerful countries capable of nuclear, biological and chemical attacks ramps up.
+In another part of the world, survivalists do monthly cleans and practice drills with their gas masks and protective suits as the threat of a nuclear attack or chemical threat to their homeland increases after heated intimidations by powerful countries.

-I personally have seen the sale of gas masks and filters skyrocket in the past year to the point where many outlets have either sold out, or are on the brink of running out of stock.
+I personally have seen the sale of gas masks, filters, protective wear and even underground bunkers skyrocket in the past year to the point where many outlets have either sold out, or are on the brink of running out of stock.
 With the current climate of tensions between the world’s superpowers, we have rarely been in such a time where threats to “push the red button” have been so close.

 For instance, the family man caught in a societal collapse carries one with him on his way home from collecting food for the family, but he might also carry a bulletproof vest and a helmet, much like what you would see a war correspondent wearing.